AbhyankarSwarali/Python_Projects/README.md

  ├── 2025-09-24/
  ├── 2025-09-25/
 ```
-💡 Notes
+## 💡 Notes

-🖥️ To make it run automatically without keeping the terminal open:
+- To make it run automatically without keeping the terminal open:

-⚙️ Use Windows Task Scheduler (recommended).
+- Use Windows Task Scheduler (recommended).

-📦 Or convert to .exe with PyInstaller
+- Or convert to `.exe` with PyInstaller

 .